-As an employer, you must first and foremost ensure fire-damaged buildings are structurally safe to enter before workers enter the structure.
+Before you go back to work, your employer must ensure firedamaged buildings are structurally safe to enter before workers enter the structure.
 This includes getting advice from a qualified professional, such as a structural engineer.

 Fire may create new hazards like contamination from harmful substances on surfaces, soot or exposure of hazardous building materials such as asbestos and blockages.